btn0s/strella/docs/PLAN.md

 ## Conclusion

 This implementation plan provides a tactical roadmap for building Strella incrementally, while validating core assumptions early.
 By focusing on foundational elements first and taking a vertical slice approach, we can build confidence in the architecture while showing visible progress throughout development.

+The later phases (e.g., Phase 4, 5) are currently defined at a higher level.
+As the project progresses and learnings emerge from earlier phases, these later phases will be broken down into more granular milestones and tasks.

 The plan should be treated as a living document and updated as learnings from each phase inform subsequent work.